benliao1/HV-Enclosure/README.md

 ## Credits

-First prototype designed and assembled by Ben Liao in late 2023 to mid-2024 (completed August 2024).
-Contributors to the this first iteration included Logan Horowitz, Nathan Biesterfeld, Nathan Miles Ellis, and Robert Pilawa.
+First prototype designed and assembled by Ben Liao in late 2023 to mid 2024 (completed August 2024).
+Contributors to this first iteration included Logan Horowitz, Nathan Biesterfeld, Nathan Miles Ellis, and Robert Pilawa.